project-gemmi/gemmi/docs/mol.rst

 .. _how_to_name_copied_chain:

-- HowToNameCopiedChains.Dup (in C++: HowToNameCopiedChains::Dup) --
+- HowToNameCopiedChain.Dup (in C++: HowToNameCopiedChain::Dup) --
   simply leaves the original chain name in all copies,
-- HowToNameCopiedChains.AddNumber -- copies of chain A are named
+- HowToNameCopiedChain.AddNumber -- copies of chain A are named
   A1, A2, ..., copies of chain B -- B1, B2, ..., etc,
-- HowToNameCopiedChains.Short -- unique one-character chain names are used
+- HowToNameCopiedChain.Short -- unique one-character chain names are used
   until exhausted (after 26*2+10=62 chains), then two-character names are used.
   This option is appropriate when the output is to be stored in the PDB format.